 If the CRP level in your blood drops, it means that you are getting better and inflammation is being reduced.

 Another test to monitor inflammation is called the erythrocyte sedimentation rate (ESR).
 Both tests give similar information about the presence of inflammation.
 However, CRP appears and then disappears sooner than changes in the ESR.
 Thus, your CRP level may fall to normal if you have been treated successfully, such as for a flare-up of arthritis, but your ESR may still be abnormal for a while longer.

-High-sensitivity C-reactive protein (hs-CRP); erythrocyte sedimentation rate (ESR)
+C-reactive protein high sensitivity (hsCRP); erythrocyte sedimentation rate (ESR)